jake-g/esp32-llm/README.md

-# Little AI Dreamer based on llama2-esp32
+# Running a LLM on the ESP32

 A port of llama2.c for the ESP32-S3 microcontroller.
 This project implements a lightweight version of the Llama 2 architecture optimized for embedded systems.

-This project is aimed to create a very simple AI Dreaming Machine.
-The only thing this code does is generate little AI dreams.But it does it in only 512Kb of memory on a very underpowered micro controller.

-Developed by Massimo Di Leo [NuvolaProject](https://nuvolaproject.cloud) starting from the wonderful works of A.Karpathy and D.Bennet.

-There are some minor improvements over Bennet implementation of llama2.c on ESP32.
-I noticed that the original project generates more or less always the same story.
-I tweaked the code in order to add a little bit more of randomness in the seed generation.
-Also I changed the model from tiny stories to a custom trained version called aidreams260K.
-This model has been trained from a dataset of 2000 AI generated dreams.
-These dreams have beeen created with llama3-8b but with custom prompts in order to get a properly structured AI generated dreams, not human dreams.

-## Features

-- Runs on ESP32-S3 with minimal resources
-- Custom vocabulary size of 512 tokens
-- Optimized model architecture for embedded systems:
-  - Dimension: 64
-  - Layers: 4
-  - Heads: 4
-  - KV Heads: 4
-  - Max Sequence Length: 128
-  - Multiple of: 4
+**Changes so far:**
+* tweaked the code in order to add a little bit more of randomness in the seed generation.
+* support for tiny stories and aidreams260K (mc9625).

 ## Requirements